-“We’ve always wanted to push this band as much as possible, the easy option has never been good enough for us,” Woodland said.
+“We’ve always wanted to push this band as much as possible, the easy option has never been good enough for us,” Woodland revealed.
 “We felt like putting this track on the album was a confident way of opening the door for future progression, it also helped divide the album up a little, too.
 It was a risk, but we feel like it paid off.”

 Hailing from Cardiff, Holding Absence is just one of many alt-rock acts to emerge out of the UK underground music scene, paving the way for a new generation of music listeners who are just discovering the genre for the first time.
 While the Welsh music scene may often be overshadowed by its friend to the east – England – Wales has a rich history with alternative music, Bullet For My Valentine, Funeral For a Friend and Kids in Glass Houses being just a few acts to emerge from Wales in recent years.
 Holding Absence attributes being part of this thriving local music scene for influencing the music they make today.

-“Growing up, we got into music during the ‘golden years’ of the Welsh scene so we were totally surrounded by great music,” Woodland said.
+“Growing up, we got into music during the ‘golden years’ of the Welsh scene so we were totally surrounded by great music,” Woodland shared.
 “As we became musicians ourselves, the Cardiff scene was constantly thriving and, as musicians, we got the chance to play shows weekly.
 Being Welsh musicians and coming from the Cardiff scene has hardened us as musicians for sure.”